 Menopause Mondays: Soy to the World!

 A: Soybeans contain, among other things, several isoflavones (e.g. genistein, daidzein, equol) that have been the subject of much research.
-These isoflavones may – repeat may – be of benefit for the symptoms of PM&M (e.g. hot flashes, flushing, night sweats, sleep disruption, vaginal dryness, mood swings).
+These isoflavones may – repeat may – be of benefit for the symptoms of perimenopause and menopause (e.g. hot flashes, flushing, night sweats, sleep disruption, vaginal dryness, mood swings).
 At this point, the evidence is mixed that soy isoflavones offer relief.
 It seems that for every study showing a benefit, there is another one calling this into question.
 However, I have not seen any evidence that soy worsens these symptoms so for women who are suffering, I’d say soy is worth a try.